nushastro/website/docs/celestial/index.md

 Before you enter unchartered territory, just a quick note about orbital mechanics:

 !!!
 Quote "according to Mr Yuen"

     It's an absolute lie based on the wrong premises

-In the end, orbital mechanics is just a strange subject, so don't feel bad if you can't comprehend a large part of these notes ~~but try to take PO so you can understand~~!
+In the end, orbital mechanics is just a strange subject, so don't feel bad if you can't comprehend a large part of these notes <del>but try to take PO so you can understand</del>!

+!!!
+Note "From one of the contributors"

+    Don't be like me and drop PO in y2 just because I was intimidated by it and all my friends dropped it, then regret it a year later with no real way of getting in.

 <div align="center">
 	<img src="https://imgs.xkcd.com/comics/orbital_mechanics.png" /><br>